thost96/home-assistant.io/source/_integrations/solaredge_modules.markdown

 ha_integration_type: service
 ---

-The SolarEdge integration allows you to get energy production per inverter/string/module from your SolarEdge solar power setup and insert them into Home Assistant statistics.
+The SolarEdge Modules integration allows you to retrieve energy production data per inverter, string, and module from your SolarEdge solar power setup and insert it into Home Assistant statistics.

 You can find the created statistics in **Developer Tools** > **Statistics** and searching for `solaredge_modules`.
 You can show them in the UI using the [`Statistic card`](/dashboards/statistic/) or [`Statistics graph card`](/dashboards/statistics-graph/).